Wesley Chapel United Methodist Church

 Carbon Baptist Church

-Wednesday, March 14, will be our praise and worship practice at 6 p.m., and immediately after at 7 p.m., will be cell group.
+Wednesday, Jan.
+25, is our Praise and Worship practice at 6 p.m., and cell groups meet at 7 p.m., immediately following.

 Carbon United Methodist Church